 60% of children under 5 are malnourished.
 Approximately 6 million children are at risk.

 The Real Medicine Foundation (RMF) attacked the problem head on by focusing our efforts on 600 of the worst hit villages across 5 districts: Jhabua, Alirajpur, Khandwa, Khargone, and Barwani.

 Our strategy is to close the gap between the resources available and the families who need them by working closely with the Government of Madhya Pradesh to focus on malnutrition awareness, identification, treatment, and prevention and inserting simple, but innovative technologies and practices.

-We employ 60 local women to act as Community Nutrition Educators to help empower communities to combat malnutrition and to identify children with severe acute malnutrition.
+We employ 60 local women to act as Community Nutrition Educators to empower communities to combat malnutrition and identify children with severe acute malnutrition.

 Support this Initiative

 Use your credit card or PayPal to support this initiative.